← back to other articles

 Conclusion: Embedding Data Security Measures into Boardroom Culture

-✔ Conducting ongoing cybersecurity training for board members.
+✔ Provide ongoing cybersecurity training to board members.

-✔ Developing proactive incident response and recovery plans.
+✔ Maintain proactive incident response and disaster recovery plans.

 Similar articles